stickeeuk/sync-module/README.md

 # Usage for Servers (Sending Data)

-Add the routes to your `routes/api.php`.
-You will usually want to add some form of authentication, like this:
+Add the routes to your `routes/api.php` by calling `\Stickee\Sync\ServiceProvider::routes();`.
+You will usually want to add some form of authentication, for example like this:
 ```
 Route::middleware('auth:api')->group(function () {
     \Stickee\Sync\ServiceProvider::routes();